kwjung111/db-scm/README.md

 This project is a Source Code Management tool for MySQL database.

 Features:
- - periodically checks procedures and triggers, and notifies if there are modifications.
+ - Periodically checks procedures and triggers
+ - Notifies db manager if there are any modifications to the procedures or triggers.
- -
+ - Records the definitions of triggers and procedures to track changes.